Alexarr6/browser-agent-evaluation/docs/architecture/open-task-verification.md

 # Verification of real-world tasks

 All seven tasks are mandatory.
-The current Marca and Amazon contracts use `task_completion` and controller-owned DOM evidence.
-The older published run retains its original broad assertions and `unverified` experimental outcomes until refreshed.
+Marca and Amazon use `task_completion` contracts and controller-owned DOM evidence in the current published run.
+Their outcomes are independently verified as passed or failed.

 ## Current acceptance criteria